 When it comes to working out, San Francisco has something for everyone.
-Whether you already have a consistent workout routine, or you’re hammering out those New Year’s resolutions, take a look at our list to get some inspiration!
+Whether you already have a consistent workout routine, or you’re just getting started, take a look at our list of outdoor SF activities to get some inspiration!

 1. Find a new route for hiking, running, or walking

 If you’re trying to get moving in SF, it starts with simply walking out the door.
 SF has plenty of amazing views and places to explore, and there are always opportunities to up the ante on a hilly route.
 Below are some of our favorite routes and hills to climb, but check out our roundups of local hikes and places to walk for more.

 - Ina Coolbrith Park: This small, unassuming park in Russian Hill is really a hidden gem when you’re looking for great city views.
 Climb the steps all the way to the top for a spectacular sunset reward.

 - Buena Vista Park: Find lovely grassy hills and city views at the oldest park in San Francisco.